-3. Sasha Finds That Getting Hit By A Truck Is Not So Bad
+3. Sasha Finds Getting Hit By A Truck Is Not So Bad

-It was hardly the sort of situation that would warrant the smile she had on her face, a smile that dimmed just slightly when she remembered his one soft question offered in the same way he might have said to a patient.
+It was hardly the sort of situation to warrant the smile she had on her face, a smile dimming just slightly when she remembered his one soft question offered in the same way he might have said to a patient.
 "Have you ever shot heroin directly into one of your arteries?"
 The question being, "Sasha, are you a witch?"

 That's not, Sasha knew, the sort of kinky if endearing question a date ought to ask like, "Would you mind if I licked the bottom of your breasts?"
 Nor was there any proper response like, "You can suck the wax out of my ears if you want, you stentorian hunk of protein," to be made to such a question.

 Witches, as Sasha knew, did not shave the hair from their bodies, nor were they allowed to bathe, although applications of deodorant sticks the size of baseball bats were permitted, the understanding being, first and foremost, witches are chemists, their talents natural and not fuzzed up out of mist-filled moors or the smelly pages of crumbling medieval texts.